mdsufz/StandEnA/docs/STANDARDIZING.md

-## Standardizing protein names from Prokka results
+## Generating the Reference File for enzymes used in the annotation and standardizing protein names in Prokka results

 If you have many different pathways,
 I suggest doing this part for each different pathways.